ren-jamie11/book_recommender/README.md

 }
 $$

 Intuitively, if we treated the ratings (or genre reading pct) for users $u$ and $v$ as 2 vectors, the above finds the cosine of the "angle" between the 2, which is a value from -1 to 1.

+#### Important detail: Omit zeros

-Note that we are only using books that both these 2 users have read.
+Note that we are only using books that both these 2 users have read, as the majority of the 16,575 book ratings for a user will be 0.
+It would be incorrect to include the 0s, because doing so would mean that both users gave the book a rating of 0, when in reality we do not know what rating those 2 users would have given.

+However, it is empirically ok to include 0s when computing cosine similarity of the 40 genre pcts, because in this case, most of the genre pct values are non-zero, and a genre pct of 0 is representative of the truth (which is that the user does not like reading books from that genre).

 **Example**